From Idea to MVP: How AI Accelerates Software Development

 We would be doing you a disservice if we only talked about the speed gains.
 Here is what AI does not solve:

 AI does not replace product thinking.
 Building the wrong thing faster is not an improvement.
-The discovery phase — understanding what users actually need — is just as important as it ever was.
-We have seen founders skip this step because “AI can build anything” and end up with a fast-built product that nobody wants.
+The discovery phase – understanding what users actually need – is just as important as it ever was.
+Skipping it because “AI can build anything” can produce a fast-built product without evidence that anyone needs it.

 AI-generated code needs review.
 Every line.
-We are faster because we review more efficiently, not because we skip review.
+The workflow is useful only when review, tests, and production evidence stay in the loop.
 Shipping unreviewed AI code to production is a liability.

 Some domains resist acceleration.
-Payment processing, regulatory compliance, security-critical features — these require careful, methodical development regardless of the tools you use.
-AI gets you 70% of the way.
-The last 30% takes 70% of the time, same as it always has.
+Payment processing, regulatory compliance, and security-critical features require careful, methodical development regardless of the tools you use.
+AI can help draft an implementation, but it does not reduce the standard of evidence those systems require.

 Technical debt still accumulates.
-AI-assisted development can actually accelerate technical debt if you are not careful.
+AI-assisted development can accelerate technical debt if you are not careful.
 The ease of generating code tempts you to add features before stabilizing foundations.
-We build refactoring sprints into every engagement.
+Build stabilization and refactoring into the delivery plan.

 Making It Work for Your Project